Subodh-Chandra-Shil/Software-Development/Web Development/1. React/1. Full React/README.md

 ## **```Props in React```**
 Props (Short form of properties) are way to pass parent to child.
+- Passed into a component from it's parent.
+- Read-only (immuteable) within the receiving component.
+- Allow parent-to-child component communication.
+-

 ## **```Passing component as props (Children props)```**
 > We can easily import and use a component in another component, but as per react good practices one should use **children props** to do so with additional benefits.